rockyhaque/randomColor/README.md

 ## How to Use

 1. Open the [Random Color Generator Demo](https://rockyhaque.github.io/randomColor/).
-2. Click the "Generate Color" button.
+2. Click the "Generate" button.
 3. See the generated random color displayed on the screen along with its hex code.
 4. Click the button again to generate a new random color.